A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The class

+If we know all the ingredients of the operator in the left-hand side of (7.14) we can verify that (7.14) is equivalent to (4.1) by applying the operator to $v_k(t)$.
+In the general case the matrix representation of the generalized difference operator with respect to the basis of monomials is not a banded matrix.

 The class $\cH_q$ contains all the families of basic hypergeometric orthogonal polynomial sequences in the $q$-Askey scheme \cite{Hyp}.
 The coefficients of the normalized three-term recurrence relation for each of the families listed in Chapter 14 of \cite{Hyp} are obtained by direct substitution of appropriate values of the parameters $ a_1,a_2,b_0, b_1, b_2, d_1,d_2$, without taking limits.
-The only case that requires a limit is the family of continuous $q$-Hermite polynomials.
+The only case that requires taking a limit is the family of continuous $q$-Hermite polynomials.
+Some families correspond to several sets of values of the parameters.
 We give next some examples.

 The Askey-Wilson polynomials are obtained with